 You can meditate in various ways to achieve better self-awareness of your emotions.
 Some of the best times to meditate are in the early morning and right before bedtime.
 This is when your mind is clearer, so it’s easier to focus on how you feel.

 Meditation is effective for self-awareness because it requires us to stop thinking for a while.

 You should know that meditation comes in a lot of shapes and forms.
 You don’t have to do traditional meditation, sitting on a chair with your eyes closed.
 There are other forms that work just as well, like walking in the park, tending your garden, or listening to some quiet music.

 Research shows meditation can provide many health benefits in addition to emotional self-awareness.
-They include lower stress levels, a better immune system, and more-balanced mental health.
+They include lower stress levels, a better immune system, and more stable mental health.